Gordonby/securing-azure-storage-accounts/README.md

 ### Soft delete

 When an immutable storage policy is in place, it should not be possible to delete files in containers that have the policy applied.
 For containers in the storage account that do not have an immutable storage policy, Soft Delete is the next level of protection.
-Is also serves as a "safety net" in the event of Storage Policies being removed and files subsequently being deleted.
+Is also serves as a "safety net" in the unlikely event of Storage Policies being removed and blobs subsequently being deleted.

 #### Cost